Skip to main content

 What are some things that stand out to you as you read these definitions?
 You may notice that the first definition is quite specific in terms of how relationships are described, whereas the other two definitions are broader.
 As a professional working with young children, it is important to acknowledge that your own experiences influence your views about families and working with families.
 You will encounter individuals who define family differently than you do and who may share values, customs, or codes of behavior that are different from yours.
 When you encounter differing views, it is important to keep an open mind to better understand how each person’s family may have affected and shaped them into who they are today.

-Like individuals, families are varied.
-Family structures have become more diverse through shared custody, same-sex couple families, families where members have different immigration statuses, and when a parent has children with multiple partners.
-While these circumstances do not always bring challenges, research suggests that children whose family structures are complex may be more likely to experience negative consequences, such as less caregiving from a parent.
-Today, 40 percent of children are born to unmarried parents.
-Like the concept of ‘family,’ the concept of family well-being is also challenging to define.
+Families come in many different forms, and each one plays a vital role in our communities.
+Families can differ in the number of caregivers, types of caregivers, as well as the relationships between the caregivers.
+While family structures may be different, they each offer unique strengths.
+Research shows that children in more complex family arrangements may sometimes face challenges, such as less frequent caregiving from one parent.
+While more complex differences can present some challenges, research indicates that the impact of family structure on child well-being is relatively small (Juteau, et.al, 2023).
 The U.S. Department of Health and Human Services states that family well-being occurs when all family members are safe, healthy, and have chances for educational advancement and economic mobility.
 Support services such as early care and education, housing and food assistance, and physical and mental health care positively contribute to the well-being of families and their children.
-When families face challenges that cause stress, including poverty and homelessness, their health and wellness can be negatively impacted.
+When families face challenges that cause stress, their health and wellness can be negatively impacted.
 Engaging families as active participants in problem-solving and goal-setting can help them identify and use their own strengths to address the challenges they face.
-When families are healthy, safe, and economically stable, their children's health and well-being can thrive.
 As you think about how best to engage with and support the families in your program, consider your role in strengthening families’ protective factors.
 The good news is that many of the behaviors that correspond to positive family functioning can be “taught and strengthened with education.”
 (National Academies of Sciences, Engineering, and Medicine, 2019, p.
 42).
+By making sure all families have access to support, resources, and understanding, we can help every child and caregiver thrive—no matter what their family looks like.
+When we recognize and value all types of families, we build stronger, more connected communities.
+Every family matters—and every child deserves the opportunity to grow up in a safe, loving environment.

 How are Families Viewed Today?
 Introducing Family-Centered Practice